Citroen Berlingo van review

-Citroen Berlingo comes with a choice of bodystyles and payload options, while Airdream models offer class-leading fuel consumption
+Citroen Berlingo offers a choice of bodystyles and payload options, sat-nav on all models and economical engines

-Trim levels range from X and LX to the top-spec Enterprise, while there’s also an L1 XTR+ version, which promises limited off-road ability from its increased ground clearance and clever electronic traction control system.
-But all Berlingos come well equipped, with Trafficmaster Smartnav navigation and Trackstar vehicle tracking (including three-year subscriptions to both), as well as three months’ safety camera alerts.
+Trim levels range from X and LX to the top-spec Enterprise, while there’s also an XTR+ version, which promises limited off-road ability with its increased ground clearance and clever electronic traction control system.
+All Berlingos come well equipped, with Teletrac Smartnav navigation and Trackstar vehicle tracking while the top spec versions get a neat 7-inch touchscreen sat-nav.

 Inside, the Berlingo is impressively versatile, with a range of bulkhead options and seat configurations.
 There’s also a crew van model, providing seating for up to five people, while a platform van Berlingo allows buyers to add bodywork to suit their needs.